Key features of the Dodl investment ISA

 What’s this about?

-Though the key features are important, they needn’t be scary.
-If there’s anything you don’t quite understand or need more info on, chat to Team Dodl – it’s what they’re here for.
+Though they're important, they needn’t be scary!
+If there are any features you don’t quite understand or need more details on, chat to Team Dodl in the app or email them at email@example.com – it’s what they’re here for.

 Dodl investment ISA aims